mellium/xmpp/docs/overview.md

 Naturally, receiving data isn't enough.
 We also need to send it.
-This happens by calling methods directly on the `Session`, the full list of methods for sending data is:
+This happens by calling methods directly on the `Session`.
+For example, some of these methods are:

 - [`Encode`]`(v interface{}) error`
 - [`EncodeElement`]`(v interface{}, start xml.StartElement) error`